googlefonts/science-gothic/README.md

 # Science Gothic
 ## libre variable font

-This repo is where development and updates to this project will (soon) be found.
+This repo is where development and updates to this project can be found.

-Science Gothic™ is an OpenType Variations typeface (variable font) with weight, width and optical size axes.
+Science Gothic™ is an OpenType Variations typeface (variable font) with weight, width and contrast axes.
 Ultimately it will also have a slant axis.
 While the medium weight is based closely on the original Bank Gothic typeface from the early 1930s, a lowercase, design axes and language coverage have been added.
 Bank Gothic was originally designed by Morris Fuller Benton in 1930–34 for American Type Founders.
 Science Gothic is a team effort, with the initial development by Thomas Phinney, Brandon Buerkle, Igor Freiberger and Vassil Kateliev.

 ### 10 August 2019